Xhipin/xhipin.github.io/_posts/local_stationary_about.md

   - about
 ---

 This post is about my thesis subject.
-Locally Stationary Graph Processes are novel process models for graph structured data, which might be seen as a generalization of White Sense Stationary processes.
+Locally Stationary Graph Processes are novel process models for graph structured data, which might be seen as a generalization of Wide Sense Stationary processes.
 Details will be added soon.